What Are Targeted Cancer Therapies?

 How are targeted cancer therapy drugs given?

-The most common ways to give targeted therapy drugs are by mouth, either as a ill or capsule, or into a vein via intravenous administration.
+The most common ways to give targeted therapy drugs are by mouth, either as a pill or capsule or into a vein via intravenous administration.
 Some targeted drugs might be injected through the skin into the muscle layer.

 What are the limitations of targeted therapies?
 Targeted therapies have been discovered in recent years, the impact is limited to some specific types of cancer.
 Although targeted therapies are typically tolerated better with less toxicity compared with conventional cytotoxic drugs, they can lead to serious adverse effects.